godotengine/godot-docs/tutorials/physics/soft_body.rst

 .. tip:: Subdivision generates a more tessellated mesh for better simulations.

-Add a :ref:`BoneAttachment <class_BoneAttachment>` node under the skeleton node and select the Neck bone to attach the cloak to the character skeleton.
+Add a :ref:`BoneAttachment <api:class_BoneAttachment>` node under the skeleton node and select the Neck bone to attach the cloak to the character skeleton.

 .. note:: ``BoneAttachment`` node is to attach objects to a bone of a armature.
 The attached object will follow the bone's movement, weapon of a character can be attached this way.